Purple Loosestrife

 - The entire root of the plant should be removed to avoid re-growth from root fragments.

 - Pulling is easiest when plants are young.
-Older plants have larger root systems that are better removed with a garden fork.
+Older plants have larger root systems that are better removed with a garden fork or a spade.
 Pulling should also occur before seed production.

 - Purple Loosestrife reproduces through fragmentation, so special attention must be paid to ensure all plant parts are removed.
 This method should be applied before seed set to prevent scattering.

-- Cutting plants at the base may prevent seed spread and inhibit growth but should be used as a stop-gap measure only.
+- Cutting plants at the base may prevent seed spread and inhibit growth, but it should only be used as a stop-gap measure.

-- Mechanical control for large infestations has been unsuccessful.
+- Mechanical control for large infestations has not proven successful.

 Chemical control:

-- Purple Loosestrife is often found growing in wet soils or on the edge of lakes, rivers and streams, so herbicide application is often not possible (under Canadian and BC regulations).
+- Since Purple Loosestrife is often found growing in wet soils or near waterbodies, herbicide application is often not possible (under Canadian and BC regulations).

-- In other countries, aquatic formulations of glyphosate have been shown to provide effective control for Purple Loosestrife, however these formulations are not currently registered for use in Canada.
+- In other countries, aquatic formulations of glyphosate have been effective.
+These formulations are not currently registered for use in Canada.

 Biological control: